loosolab/Datenanalyse-2021/README.md

 This is done with single cell ATAC-Seq data provided by the [CATlas](http://catlas.org/humanenhancer/#!/) database that is processed in multiple steps by various work packages.

 [Work package 1](https://github.com/loosolab/Datenanalyse-2021/tree/main/wp1/):
+WP1 uses [scanpy](https://github.com/theislab/scanpy) and [episcanpy](https://github.com/colomemaria/epiScanpy) for processing of anndata files.
+This includes filtering and clustering of the provided data.

+After clustering, peaks are assigned to genes and non-assigned/intergenics are removed.
+The [SCSA](https://github.com/bioinfo-ibms-pumc/SCSA) script is used to assign cell types to each cluster, based on the most relevant marker genes.

 [Work package 2](https://github.com/loosolab/Datenanalyse-2021/tree/main/wp2/):